 Compliance

 It is important to ensure that any stairs and handrails being built are compliant with the relevant Australian standards.
-Failure to comply with these standards can result in fines, legal action, and serious injury or death.
-Compliance with the standards can be achieved by engaging a qualified engineer or builder who is familiar with the regulations.
+Failure to comply with these standards may result in fines, legal action, and serious injury.
+Compliance can be achieved by engaging a qualified registered building surveyor who is familiar with the regulations.
+For residential projects, building work certification in Victoria provides formal verification of compliance.
+Additionally, understanding the broader Victorian building regulations framework helps ensure comprehensive compliance across all aspects of your construction project.

 Stairway Design and Dimensions